 Any student who uses these items or has them on/near their desk while testing will not receive a score.

-- Hats must not cover ears, long hair must be pulled back or tucked behind ears, and no earrings except studs are allowed.
+- Items that cover ears.
+Hats must not cover ears, long hair must be pulled back or tucked behind ears, and no earrings except studs are allowed.

 - Know the rules and requirements listed on this page and make any necessary preparations to comply with them.